jiheechoi6/FanCrowd/README.md

 #### Search
 The search bar located in the navigation bar allows the user/admin to search for other users/admins or themselves.
 It is an elastic search so it will filter on every key input.
+You will need to click the search icon or on the user itself to be redirected to their profile page, you cannot press `enter`!

 Users/admins can both search for other users/admins and checkout their profile pages to see which events they will attend or which fandoms they're interested in!

 #### Calendar
 This page displays a calendar showing how many events you(the user/admin) will attend and on which dates.
-It will also display the events and some of their information.
+It will also display the events and some of the event's information such as total attendence, name, date and time, etc.

 A user/admin can see how many events they will attend on a particular date.
 If the user/admin clicks on the date (the date number), it will open a modal window of all the events that the user/admin will attend on that date.
 If you click one of the events, you will be redirected to the `event details` page giving you more information about that event.

 #### Events